 For assistance in seeking an exemption, email firstname.lastname@example.org .

 If an exemption is approved, Finance may request alternative procedures for assuring the accountable authority has certified the financial statements and that matters in the certificate are met in other ways.

 Q8.
 Have accounting standards changed for guarantees and indemnities?

-No. The accounting standards applicable to guarantees and indemnities have not changed for 2019-20.
+>No. The accounting standards applicable to guarantees and indemnities have not changed.
 However, recent events may have increased the likelihood of an entity being required to make payments under an existing guarantee or indemnity.

 Q9.
 Do I need to review existing guarantees and indemnities for possible impacts?

 Yes.
-Entities should carefully review all existing guarantees and indemnities, effective at 30 June 2020, for possible changes, including changes to disclosures.
+Entities should carefully review all existing guarantees and indemnities, effective at year-end, for possible changes, including changes to disclosures.